-In this second lesson from Second Thessalonians, we look at the part of chapter one that we skipped over in the first lesson.
+In this lesson from Second Thessalonians, we look at the part of chapter one that we skipped over in the second lesson.
 Our passage for study is 2Thessalonians 1:6-10.
 (I've included verse 5 in the reading).

 ¶“5Your pain is evidence of God’s righteous judgment.
 In the end, you will be counted worthy of the Kingdom of God for which you suffer.
 6God is just: He will pay back trouble to those who trouble you.
 7He will give relief to you and to us as well.
 This will happen when the Lord Jesus is revealed from heaven in blazing fire with his powerful angels.”
 (2Thessalonians 1:5-7).